What Is Delta 11 THC?

 Delta 11 cartridges are starting to become available online.
 Most of the sites that offer cartridges containing delta 11, however, go by names like “Delta 8 Resellers,” which doesn’t reflect positively on their honesty as a brand or the quality of the products.

 To be honest, most major companies have yet to move on delta 11 since we know so little about it and its advantages over existing alternative cannabinoids are unclear.
 Due to the overall newness of the delta 11 market, exercise extreme caution when choosing delta 11 THC products online.
+There is also a greater possibility that these products will not be tested for purity and conformity due to lack of competition.

 14. Can I buy delta 11 THC edibles online?